Category Archives: Thriller

 As a result, The Manchurian Candidate’s score feels multi-faceted, patriotic, and artistic with enchanting results.

-The Manchurian Candidate (1962) is a stellar film with a perfect blend of thrills, deceit, politics, and creative filmmaking to make it a bold classic.
+The Manchurian Candidate (1962) is a stellar film, blending thrills, deceit, politics, and creative filmmaking into a bold classic.
 The final sequence is jaw-dropping in its finality and brutality.

-Remade in 2004 with a great cast yet a poor script, avoid that one at all costs and enjoy the power and lasting effects of the original.
+Remade in 2004 with a great cast but a poor script; avoid that one at all costs and enjoy the power and lasting effects of the original.

 Oscar Nominations: Best Supporting Actress-Angela Lansbury, Best Film Editing